abhiwand/atk/doc/source/ds_dflw.rst

 Schemas are constructed as a list of tuples, each defining a column in the database, each tuple being composed of a string and a data type.
 The string is the name of the column, and the data type must be valid (see :ref:`Valid Data Types <valid_data_types>`).
-Unicode in column names will likely cause the drop_frames() function (and others) to fail!
+Unicode in column names will likely cause the drop_frames() function (and others) to fail, and it is not supported.
 The order of the columns in the schema must match the order of columns in the data.

 Let's start with a file *Data.csv* whose contents look like this::